 It’s hard what I’m asking you to do seeing that ‘you are willing and ready to die for an Odinga’, but this is the safest way forward.
 I know this may be the last advice you are looking for, but it’s the one you should listen to.

-And no, I didn’t write this please anyone else, I’m simply talking to you my brother/sister.
+I’m simply talking to you my brother/sister.
 To hearken to or ignore me is a decision only you can make.
 Otherwise, thanks for your time.

 I’m your humble son/brother